Struggling after the recession of the early ‘80s, the small town of Austin, Minnesota, penned a key chapter in national labor politics.

 Children’s Theatre workshopped the first act of Spamtown at the 2018 “New Voices/New Visions” festival, at the John F. Kennedy Center for the Performing Arts, in D.C.
 Brosius and Dawkins had recently staged a bizarrely similar project: a world-premiere adaptation of The Sneetches.
-In this Dr. Seuss fable, a town is literally divided: A red line separates creatures who have stars on their bellies from creatures who don’t have stars on their bellies.
+In this Dr. Seuss fable, a town is literally divided: A red line separates creatures who have stars on their bellies from creatures who don’t.
 “I loved what [Dawkins] brought to it, in terms of taking a situation and finding the humanity, the relationships, the families,” Brosius says.

-The two read everything written about the strike, Brosius says—the many articles and multiple books—and they knew they couldn’t cover it totally.
+The two read everything written about the strike, Brosius says, including multiple books, and they knew they couldn’t cover it totally.
 “There’s no way, unless you’re doing a Ken Burns 11-hour special.”
-At the workshop, they learned to ground it in limited POVs: of three families, five kids.
+At the workshop, they learned to ground it, again, in limited POVs: of three families, five kids.

-At one point, the youngest tussles with the very notion of a strike, mixing up ideas, failing to fully understand.
+At one point, the youngest tussles with the very notion of a strike, mixing up ideas and failing to fully understand.
 “And she is tender, and sweet, and hilarious,” Brosius says.

 Throughout, the script doesn’t take sides.
-Even a little exploration uncovers solid arguments: Hormel had to keep up with competitors like Oscar Mayer; employees cited dangerous working conditions as well as an earlier wage freeze.
+Even a little exploration starts uncovering arguments: Hormel had to keep up with competitors like Oscar Mayer; employees cited dangerous working conditions as well as an earlier wage freeze.
 “We are not trying to say, ‘This is the right way,’ ‘This is the wrong way,’” Brosius says.
 The kids’ arcs fill out the show instead, upholstered with ’80s coming-of-age details.